Generalized equipartition method from an arbitrary viewing angle: Summary

 \section{Summary}

 We generalized the equipartition method of BNP13 for an arbitrary viewing angle $\theta$.
 As found by BNP13, the introduction of relativistic motion implies that the total energy inferred from the equipartition analysis can be arbitrarily small (for $\theta=0$).
-This is due to the fact that with a higher Lorentz factor the observed region becomes smaller and smaller and hence it contains less and less energy.
-In this sense the estimated equipartition energy does not reflect the real total energy of the system (which is presumably wider than $\Gamma^{-1}$).
+This is because with a higher Lorentz factor, the observed region becomes smaller and smaller, and hence it contains less and less energy.
+In this sense, the estimated equipartition energy does not reflect the system's actual total energy (presumably broader than $\Gamma^{-1}$).
 Thus, simply minimizing the energy does not give a solution.

 Following BNP13, we impose another condition relating the radius and the observation time (Eq.~\ref{eq:t} or \ref{eq:r}) to obtain the equipartition radius and energy.
-Unlike the on-axis scenario, in this case the Lorentz factor cannot be determined uniquely but it becomes degenerate with the viewing angle along the minimal energy trajectory (Eq.~\ref{eq:dop_result}, see also Fig.~\ref{fig:veq}) that is characterized by a velocity parameter $\beta_{\rm eq,N}$.
+Unlike the on-axis scenario, the Lorentz factor cannot be determined uniquely in this case.
+It becomes degenerate with the viewing angle along the minimal energy trajectory (Eq.~\ref{eq:dop_result}, see also Fig.~\ref{fig:veq}) that is characterized by a velocity parameter $\beta_{\rm eq,N}$.
 The possible solutions are divided into on-axis and off-axis branches.
-The latter branch has always larger Lorentz factor and the equipartition radius and energy than those in the on-axis branch.
+The latter branch always has larger Lorentz factor and the equipartition radius and energy than those in the on-axis branch.
 For a velocity parameter smaller than a critical value $\beta_{\rm eq,N}\lesssim0.23$, the trajectory is split into these two (on-axis Newtonian and off-axis relativistic) branches.
-The off-axis relativistic branch implies that an apparently Newtonian radio source can be in fact a relativistic source viewed off-axis.
+The off-axis relativistic branch implies that an apparent Newtonian radio source can be a relativistic source viewed off-axis.